ejasaityte/sustainable-dev-app/Sprint 2/readme.md

 Jamie, Euan, Sem, Eddie, Matthew, Laura

 ### Summary of Conversation:
-Discussed yesterday's work : updating design features of the website as requested by a client, started implementing friends feature (sending a request), having a leader board properly working as well as check in into events system via both our website and social media(i.e. twitter).
+# Discussed yesterday's work
+Updating design features of the website as requested by a client, started implementing friends feature (sending a request), having a leader board properly working as well as check in into events system via both our website and social media(i.e. twitter).

-Talked about plans for today :
+# Talked about plans for today :

 | Who        | What           |
 | ------------- |:-------------:|